-Pay for artistic directors varies depending on experience, employer and the production they are working on.
+Pay for artistic directors varies depending on ability, experience, and what type of work they do.

 (This information is a guide only.
 Find out more about the sources of our pay information)

 Artistic directors may do some or all of the following:

 - plan shows and performances for theatres, festivals and events

 - plan budgets for theatre companies, productions, festivals and events

 - plan marketing and promotion for productions, festivals and events